johanneshilden/phoneword-fsharp/README.md

 ### Disclaimer

-I am not in any way affiliated with Xamarin Inc. This project is not endorsed by or connected with them.
+I am not in any way affiliated with Xamarin Inc and this project is not endorsed by or connected to them.